Center for Health Behavior Research

 CHBR is part of the Institute for Health Research and Policy housed at the University of Illinois at Chicago.
-The center works with more than 100 community-based organizations, nonprofit service-oriented organizations, health care providers, schools and public health departments.
-View our list of partners.
+The center works with dozens of community-based organizations, nonprofit service-oriented organizations, health care providers, schools and government agencies providing health and social services.

 Researchers in CHBR aim to:

 - Identify the predictors of smoking patterns by tracking the smoking experiences of 1,200 adolescents over ten years and evaluating their risk factors, including possible genetic markers for smoking. [more]